-“Yeah,” the guy agreed.
-“He had to play by himself the whole game.
+“Yeah,” the guy agrees.
+“He had to play the whole game by himself.
 It was classic.”

-“I knew he’d do it but he was mad because I promised to be there.”
+“I knew he’d do it but he’s mad because I promised to be there.”

 “You were great, Jack.
-Sometimes being forced to do something is better than just the same ol’ same ol’,” the guy was a philosopher.
+Sometimes being forced to do something is better than just the same ol’ same ol’,” the guy is a philosopher.
 “But you shouldn’t fight.”

-They all shook their heads and walked away.
+They all shake their heads and walk away.

 “How come you’re not up at Carol’s?”
-I asked David.
+I ask David.

 “She’s not ready for an overnight yet.”